Thinking About Divorce? 5 Financial Moves to Consider Before You File

-2. Gather Financial Documents Before the Process Begins
+2. Gather and Organize Key Financial Documents

 • Tax returns from the past three to five years